 I helped you with your knee replacement surgery.

 And yet, you still were not happy.
 You said you were homesick.
 I get that.
 You said that your dog did not like the snow.
 I get that too.
-However, I tried my hardest to make this your home.
-To make you feel safe, loved and secure.
+However, I worked hard to make this your home.
+To make you feel safe, loved, and secure.
 And yet, you were not happy.

 I am at a loss.
 I am out of ideas.
 You did not like my home, my friends, my husband, my life.

-So, I guess it was time for you to go back to your home state and make a life for yourself that is not here with me.
+So, I guess it was time for you to go back to your home state and build a life for yourself that isn't here with me.

-I have so many fears for you though.
+I have so many fears for you, though.
 That you will not be happy there either.
-That you will be unsafe, unprotected, uncared for and unloved.
+That you will be unsafe, unprotected, uncared for, and unloved.
 These are my fears.
-I am worried for you.
+I am worried about you.

-I realize that I am not in control of this situation and that you make your own choices, and when you do I hope that you remember this one thing.
+I realize I don't have control over this situation, and you make your own choices.
+When you do, please remember this one thing.
 That I love you and wish that you had stayed with me.

 And that I tried so hard.